NSLS-II/windows-epics-config/README.md

 ### Setup

 Firstly, it is recommended to [install Git on Windows](https://git-scm.com/download/win).
-Open an administrator command prompt (Start Menu -> CMD -> Run as Administrator), and use '--recursive' to get this repo and its subrepo `installSynApps`:
+Open an administrator command prompt (Start Menu -> search CMD -> Run as Administrator), and use '--recursive' to get this repo and its subrepo `installSynApps`:
 ```bash
 git clone --recursive https://github.com/NSLS2/windows-epics-config.git
 cd windows-epics-config